zachlp2016/little_shop/README.md

 I see a link to "upgrade" the user's account to become a merchant When I click on that link
-I am redirected to ("/merchants/5") because the user is now a merchant And I see a flash message indicating the user has been upgradeded The next time this user logs in they are now a merchant
+I am redirected to ("/merchants/5") because the user is now a merchant And I see a flash message indicating the user has been upgraded The next time this user logs in they are now a merchant
 ```